777arc/PySDR/content/doa.rst

    :align: center
    :target: ../_images/doa_conventional_beamformer.svg

 We found our signal!
+You're probably starting to realize where the term electrically steered array comes in.
 Try increasing the amount of noise to push it to its limit, you might need to simulate more samples being received for low SNRs.
 Also try changing the direction of arrival.

 If you prefer viewing angle on a polar plot, use the following code: